UW Hybrid Vehicle Team: The Team

 Many of the members have little to no previous automotive experience.
 New team members are taught alongside veteran student members.
 This passing of knowledge ensures a legacy that is carried on to younger generations.

 The team is subdivided into five major groups to handle necessary tasks.
 The Mechanical and Drivetrain groups work to design and implement new components, renovate old parts, and perform general vehicle maintenance.

 The Control and Electrical Groups are responsible for maintaining all of the vehicle computer and electrical components; this includes developing a complex control strategy and programing the electronic control unit, rewiring the vehicle to accommodate the hybrid systems, and maintaining the battery pack as well as other electrically sensitive components.

-The Outreach group is responsible for publishing newsletters, maintaining the website, obtaining positive relationships with local businesses and community, and involving the team in community events.
+The Outreach group is responsible for publishing newsletters, maintaining the website, obtaining positive relationships with local businesses and the community, and involving the team in community events.

-Each group is led by a veteran team member who meet to coordinate projects and make decisions for the vehicle's progress.
-Each leader is responsible to teach each of the groups attendants safely.
+Each group is led by a veteran team member who meets to coordinate projects and make decisions for the vehicle's progress.
+Each leader is responsible to teach each of the group's attendants safely.